ZARA: Training-Free Motion Time-Series Reasoning via Evidence-Grounded LLM Agents: Methodology

-\paragraph{Placement-specific Vector Databases.} To ensure the retrieved evidence matches a query’s wearing position, we maintain a set of placement-specific vector stores $\{\mathcal{D}^{\text{loc}}\}$, where \textit{loc} denotes the sensor placement (e.g., wrist, thigh, ankle).
-Each database indexes historical motion windows, six raw channels from a three-axis accelerometer and a three-axis gyroscope, together with activity labels and sensor metadata.
-Every window is first embedded by a frozen time-series foundation encoder $g(\cdot)$ Mantis~\cite{feofanov2025mantislightweightcalibratedfoundation} by default.
-The resulting vectors are L2-normalized, making inner-product search equivalent to cosine similarity, and are stored in a FAISS IndexFlatIP structure \cite{douze2024faiss} within the corresponding placement shard.
-This configuration enables exact, brute-force nearest-neighbour retrieval inside each body-location database.
-For a query embedding $u=g(x)$ and a stored vector $v$, similarity is simply $\operatorname{cos}(u,v)=u^{\top}v$, with $\lVert u\rVert_2=\lVert v\rVert_2=1$, enabling precise cosine retrieval with negligible indexing overhead.
+\paragraph{Placement-Specific Retrieval (Local Evidence).} To ensure retrieved evidence aligns with the query’s physical context, we maintain a set of placement-specific vector stores $\{\mathcal{D}^{\text{loc}}\}$, where \textit{loc} denotes the sensor position (e.g., wrist, ankle).
+Each database acts as a distributional anchor, indexing historical motion windows embedded by a frozen TS foundation encoder $g(\cdot)$ (Mantis~\cite{feofanov2025mantislightweightcalibratedfoundation} by default), stored alongside their statistical features, labels, and sensor metadata.
+The resulting embedding vectors are L2-normalized and indexed using FAISS IndexFlatIP~\cite{douze2024faiss}.
+For a query embedding $u=g(x)$ and a stored vector $v$, similarity is computed as $\operatorname{cos}(u,v)=u^{\top}v$.
+This configuration restricts retrieval to distributionally aligned evidence within each body-location shard, thereby enabling robust local grounding without parameter updates.